 Myth: Internal linking has no bearing on SEO.

-Truth: Visitors like exploring your website for answers to make important decisions.
-Help them out with very useful internal links.
-They help in easily navigating your site.
+Truth: Visitors like exploring your website for answers to make crucial decisions.
+Help them out with handy internal links.
+They help in quickly navigating your site.
 If site users can easily find what they seek, they are more likely to stay longer on your pages.
 The longer they stay, the more brownie points you get that may impact your rankings.

 Myth: Your site doesn’t have to be mobile friendly